microsoft/pxt-adafruit/docs/lessons/magic-8/activity.md

 # magic 8 activity

-A fortune teller game on the micro:bit

 Welcome!
-This tutorial will help you create a magic 8 ball on the micro:bit.
+This activity will help you create a magic 8 ball on the micro:bit.
 Let's get started!

 Show a string to instruct the user how to play Magic 8!
 The magic 8 ball can only answer true or false questions.